HenkieTenkie62/mcp-searxng-enhanced-sse-http/README.md

 If you prefer to run the server directly using Python without Docker, follow these steps:

 **1. Python Installation:**
+   - This server requires **Python 3.9 or newer**.
+Python 3.11 (as used in the Docker image) is recommended.
-   - Ensure you have Python 3.11 or newer installed.
-You can download it from [python.org](https://www.python.org/downloads/).
+   - You can download Python from [python.org](https://www.python.org/downloads/).

 **2. Clone the Repository:**
    - Get the code from GitHub: